6thsolution/EasyMVP/README.md

 `Presenter#onDestroyed` will be invoked inside [`Loader#onReset`](https://developer.android.com/reference/android/content/Loader.html#onReset()).

-### Bind presenter to Activity/Fragment/View
+### View Annotations

 Well, here is the magic part.
-There is no need for an extra inheritance in your `Activity`, `Fragment` or `View` classes to bind the presenter lifecycle.
+There is no need for any extra inheritance in your `Activity`, `Fragment` or `View` classes to bind the presenter lifecycle.

 Presenter's creation, lifecycle-binding, caching and destruction gets handled automatically by these annotations.